-Any retro-fitted equipment which has a direct effect on the vehicle and/or the way it is driven (e.g. cruise control system or electronically-controlled suspension) must be approved for use in your vehicle and bear the e mark (the European Union's authorisation symbol).
+Any retro-fitted equipment which has a direct effect on the vehicle and/or the way it is driven e.g. cruise control system or electronically-controlled suspension, must bear the e mark (the European Union's authorisation symbol) and be approved for use in the vehicle in question.